 But something strange happened.
 Mo called me the next day.
 “Hey, I’m interviewing a lot of other agents about the house, and I’ve got some follow-up questions for you.
 You didn’t fully answer my question when I asked you what my house is worth.”
 Confused, I agreed to meet him at his office.
 Once I arrived, after a bit of small talk, he said he wanted to show me a diagram of the brain.
 This was a first for me.
 He took out a piece of paper and drew a big oval on it.
 He then divided it into four sections.
 “This is the brain,” he said.
 “For our purposes, it has four unique quadrants.”
-Mo showed me that the brain has four main modes of thinking, with two opposing pairs: analytical vs. relational, experimental vs. practical.
+Mo showed me that the brain has four main modes of thinking, with two opposing pairs: analytical vs. relational, and experimental vs. practical.
 I’m a visual learner and this really hit my core.

 He then said to me, “Look, my tendency is to bias towards experimental and analytical.
 You crushed the experimental part, brainstorming about all the creative and innovative marketing strategies we could do to increase the exposure and buzz around the house, but man, you majorly failed on the analytical part.
 I needed data—an analysis of other homes like ours and a +/- reconciliation of how you came up with $600K.
 All I got from you was a headline and promises.
 And on top of that, $600K is a round number that sounds made up!”
 I about fell over, but Mo gave me hope.
 “Listen, I want to work with you, I just need some data to help me feel comfortable.”
 I understood right away: Mo, as an actuary, lives in the analytical/experimental world.
 I just needed to provide him with the relevant data to make sure we were both on the same page.

 I went back to my office and drew up a detailed comparative marketing analysis, otherwise known as a CMA, for Mo’s home.
-Needless to say, I landed the listing, and since then, I’ve had an over 10-year personal and professional relationship with him.
+Needless to say, I landed the listing, and since then, I’ve had over 10-year personal and professional relationships with him.
 He taught me a valuable lesson in that first meeting, one that will stay with me forever.
 What I learned is to attend listing appointments prepared for pretty much anything.
-I learned to pick up clues from a prospect from our first contact and adapt to the way the he wants to buy my services instead of communicating in a way I would buy my services.
-The prospect puts out these clues from the moment of my first interaction with him, and I lean heavily not only on my intuition and gut-sense, but also on my EQ and strong relational skills to form a rapport with the client.
+I learned to pick up clues from a prospect from our first contact and adapt to the way he wants to buy my services instead of communicating in a way I would buy my services.
+The prospect puts out these clues from the moment of my first interaction with him, and I lean heavily not only on my intuition and gut sense but also on my EQ and strong relational skills to form a rapport with the client.

 You never know who’s going to be sitting across the table from you when you’re doing a presentation.
 Looking back, I realized that early on, I’d do really well if I was making a sales pitch to somebody who thought like me, who was more experimental and perhaps more of a dreamer.
 I was a 10 for 10 with this type of individual.
 However, it was just a matter of time before I came into contact with a potential client like Mo who was more analytical, and where I might need to stretch further to connect.
 Throughout my career, thanks in large part to Mo’s help, I have learned when to be logical vs. procedural, when to be empathic and put myself in my client’s shoes, and when to just listen.

-As I got bigger in my business, I learned that not everybody I’m pitching thinks like I do.
+As I got bigger in my business, I learned that not everybody I’m pitching thinks as I do.
 They’re not all experimental thinkers.
 They could be more relational or intuitively inclined.
 I love working with intuitive thinkers.
 When I show them property, I am constantly amazed by their ability to visualize what they could do to maximize their house’s potential.
-They love diving into paint colors, landscaping, how their art could be placed in the house and even dreaming about the remarkable boxwood hedges surrounding the back patio.
+They love diving into paint colors, landscaping, how their art could be placed in the house, and even dreaming about the remarkable boxwood hedges surrounding the back patio.